Azerbaijan celebrates Nagorno-Karabakh victory anniversary

 Hostilities that erupted in September 2020 marked the biggest escalation of the conflict in more than a quarter century.
 In 44 days of fierce fighting that killed thousands, the Azerbaijani military routed Armenian forces and moved deep into Nagorno-Karabakh.

-The peace deal was celebrated as a triumph in Azerbaijan, but sparked months of massive street protests in Armenia against Prime Minister Nikol Pashinyan.
+The peace deal was celebrated as a triumph in Azerbaijan, but sparked months of massive street protests in Armenia against Prime Minister Nikol Pashinyan, who was accused by the opposition of betraying national interests.

+About 10,000 opposition supporters rallied Monday in the Armenian capital of Yerevan to denounce Pashinyan’s rule.

+Robert Kocharyan, the country’s former president who leads Armenia’s opposition bloc, criticized Pashinyan for triggering last year’s hostilities with what he called ill-conceived policies and then missing a chance for an earlier truce that could have prevented Azerbaijan from winning control over a large part of Nagorno-Karabakh.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.